BernhardPosselt/presentations/slides/aiagents.md

 * Can receive parameters from the AI agent through annotations
 * Can cut down on context size by providing a filtered answer
 * Can query web services such as Google Maps or execute web requests using Selenium
-* Buch of predefined tools like asking users or reading/writing to files
+* Bunch of predefined tools like asking users or reading/writing to files

 ---